flipmcf/CasterPak/Readme.md

 you should see a new directory and files created in  'segmentParentPath'

 you can also point VLC or any other video player that can open a network path to http://127.0.0.1/i/videos/video.mp4/index_0_av.m3u8 and make sure the video plays.

+### Testing Cache Cleanup.

+the entire cache can be invalidated with a single SQL query:
+ `sqlite3 /app/cacheDB.db "UPDATE segmentfile SET timestamp = 0; UPDATE inputfile SET timestamp = 0;"`

+setting everything to a timestamp of last access, Jan 1, 1970.
+Cleanup should wake up every 300 seconds by default, and wipe the cache.

 ## Debugging